 In recognition of his contributions to medical technology innovation, entrepreneurship, and education, Dr. Acharya received the Olympus Emerging Educational Leader Award (2011) from the National Collegiate Inventors and Innovators Alliance (NCIIA), USA.
 He is also the recipient of the NASA Tech Briefs Award (2006) and the NASA Space Act Board Award (2008) in recognition of his work on human physiological signal analysis.

-- Graduate Program Director, Center for Bioengineering Innovation & Design
+- Director, Bioengineering Innovation & Design Master’s Program

 Affiliated Centers & Institutes